 Curtis Talwst Santiago

+(b.
+1979, Edmonton, Alberta) lives and works in Munich.
 Early in his practice he studied as an apprentice of Lawrence Paul Yuxweluptun.
-He has exhibited internationally at venues such as The Drawing Center and The New Museum, New York, NY; Yale University Art Gallery, The Eli and Edythe Broad Museum at Michigan State University, East Lansing, MI; the Institute of Contemporary Art at Virginia Commonwealth University, Richmond, VA; The Pérez Art Museum Miami, FL; Arizona State University Art Museum, Art Gallery of Ontario, Toronto, Canada; Osage Gallery, Hong Kong, and various others.
-His works are in the permanent collections of the National Gallery of Canada, the Kadist Foundation, Studio Museum, Harlem, the Nevada Museum of Art and Lenbachhaus, Munich, among others.
+He has exhibited internationally at venues such as The Drawing Center and The New Museum, New York, NY; The Eli and Edythe Broad Museum at Michigan State University, East Lansing, MI; the Institute of Contemporary Art at Virginia Commonwealth University, Richmond, VA; The Pérez Art Museum Miami, FL; Art Gallery of Ontario, Toronto, Canada; Osage Gallery, Hong Kong, and various others.
+His works are in the permanent collections of Lenbachhaus, the National Gallery of Canada, the Kadist Foundation, Studio Museum, Harlem and the Nevada Museum of Art among others.

 Santiago was included in the SITE Santa Fe SITELines.2018 Biennial, Casa Tomada, the inaugural 2019 Toronto Biennial of Art in Toronto, Canada, and featured in the 2018 and 2022 Biennale de Dakar in Senegal.